Why Choose Malta as an Offshore Tax Haven

 The 'offshore' sector had been around for a number of years, but due to Malta’s acceptance within the EU, they have had to restructure their international financial industry to conform to EU legislation.
 Though 'tax haven' Malta was forced to relinquish its tax haven status and cease offering offshore companies, it has managed to attract many international companies due to its excellent reputation, low tax and rebate policies, EU conforming corporate legislation and its world class banking system.

-Benefits of Setting up an Offshore Malta Entity
+Benefits of Setting up an Offshore Malta Company

 - Geographic proximity to Europe